grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     2

-3. Reusing the USB-A and Audio Jack FPC, align and apply the new aluminum foil and foams like below.
+3. Reusing the USB-A and Audio Jack FPC, align and apply the new aluminum foil and foams, as shown in the following picture.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image125.png" alt-text="A metal strip on a mesh surface.":::